jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Ottoluke Organdorf.md

 Was recently studying a stack of books looking into demons, demigorgons, The Oberith, The Tinari, and Pizzuz.

 ### Personality Traits
-Eccentric, bad vice for gambling for drinking money, goes commando
+Eccentric, will gamble pretty much anything away for drinking money, goes commando

 ### Relation to The Remnants
 - Tied to the group as a part of their [[Sea of Swords]] contract